return to Natural Dog Health Remedies

 Flower Essences for Dogs

-Flower essences use parts of different kinds of flowers, plants, trees, and bushes to make extracts which are then diluted and potentized to become effective.
-Homeopathic remedies use more than flowers and plants as their ingredients.
+It sounds a bit like homeopathy, you may think.
+Yes, but homeopathic remedies use more than flowers and plants as their ingredients.
 Also homeopathic remedies are more for treating physical ailments whereas flower essences mainly take care of the mental and emotional parts.

-The first flower essences were developed by Dr. Edward Bach (1886-1936).
 He identified a total of 38 healing plants that he believed could be used to remedy all negative states of mind that afflict people and animals.
 To this day, 38 Bach flower essences are available, each for tackling a specific range of emotional and behavioral problems.

 Over the years, other types of flower essences have been developed by other people and companies in various countries.
 There are now also special blends of flower essences for dogs specifically concocted to treat common dog emotional and behavioral problems.

 Flower essences gently restore the balance between mind and body by getting rid of negative emotions (such as, fear, worry, anxiety) which interfere with the equilibrium of the being as a whole.
-The remedies allow peace and happiness to return to the patient so that the body is free to heal itself.

 How are Flower Essences Made?